vroger11/badaboom/README.md

 It also provides a simple program to compute figures and statistical information.
 This database is provided by NASA, more information is available [here](https://api.nasa.gov/).

+In this work, the focus is to better understand/visualize the asteroids getting near the earth.

 ## Installation

 The following repository was tested using the environment provided in the environment.yml file.